beeware/beeware/docs/tutorial/tutorial-3.rst

     into Applications, and you've installed your application.
 Send the DMG file to a friend, and they should be able to do the same.

-    In this example, we've used the ``--no-sign`` option - that is, we've decided to *not* sign our application.
+    In this example, we've used the ``--adhoc`` option - that is, we're signing our application with adhoc credentials.
 We've done this to keep the tutorial simple.
 Setting up code signing identities is a little fiddly, and they're only *absolutely* required if you're intending to distribute your application to others.
-If we were publishing a real application, you would leave off the ``--no-sign`` flag.
+If we were publishing a real application, you will need to specify real credentials.

     When you're ready to publish a real application, check out the Briefcase How-To guide on `Setting up a macOS code signing identity